aliyajo/CS5700-Network/Project 4/README.md

         This function sends a message to the remote host.
     > extract_sequence_number(data)
         This function is used to extract the sequence number from the data
+    > calculate_checksum(data)
+        This function is used to calculate the checksum of the data
     > retransmission_control(sequence):
         This function deals with the retransmission timeout control aspect of the sender.
     > congestion_control(timeout=false)